 the wellbeing sessions

-Our sessions dedicated to championing positive, hopeful mental health, through conversations to break the stigma around mental ill health.
+Our wellbeing sessions are dedicated to championing positive, hopeful mental health through conversations designed break the stigma.